 Only along the lines of Protestantism therefore, can a successful advance be attempted, and on those lines indeed salvation is sought at present, by two different tendencies both of which must lead to bitter disappointment.
 The one of these is practical, the other mystical in character.
-Without hope of defense against modern criticism and still less against criticism of dogma, the former, the practical tendency, holds that Christians can do no better than fall back upon all manner of Christian works.
+Without hope of defence against modern criticism and still less against criticism of dogma, the former, the practical tendency, holds that Christians can do no better than fall back upon all manner of Christian works.
 Its devotees are at a loss what attitude to assume towards the Scriptures; they have become themselves estranged from dogma; but what is to prevent such hesitating believers from sacrificing their person and their gold to the cause of philanthropy, evangelism and missions!
 This even offers a threefold advantage: it unites Christians of all shades of opinion, alleviates much misery, and has a conciliatory attraction for the non-Christian world.
 And of course this propagandism through action must be gratefully and sympathetically hailed.
-In the century that has passed, Christian activity was indeed far too limited and a Christianity that does not prove its worth in practice, degenerates into dry scholasticism and idle talk.
-It would be a mistake, however, to suppose that Christianity can be confined within the limits of such practical manifestation.
-Our Savior made whole the sick and fed the hungry, but the paramount thing in His ministry was, after all, that in strict allegiance to the Scriptures of the old covenant, He openly proclaimed his own divinity and mediatorship, the expiation of sins through his blood, and his coming to judgment.
-No dogma, in fact, has ever been confessed by the church of Christ which was not the intellectual definition of what Christ proclaimed about His own mission to the world, and about the world to which he was sent.
-He healed the sick body, but.
-He even more truly bound up our spiritual wounds.
-He rescued us from Paganism and Judaism and translated us into a wholly new world of convictions of which He Himself as the God-ordained Messiah constituted the center.
-Besides, so far as our dispute with Rome is concerned, we should not lose sight of the fact that in Christian works and devotion Rome still outstrips us: nay let us acknowledge without reserve that even the unbelieving world is beginning to rival us and that in deeds of philanthropy, she tries more and more to overtake us.
-In missions, to be sure, unbelief does not follow in our footsteps, but pray how can we continue to prosecute missions, unless we have a well-defined gospel to preach?
-Or is it possible to imagine anything more monstrous than so-called liberal missionaries preaching only humanity and colorless piety and met by the pagan sages with the answer that they themselves in their cultured circles have never taught or believed anything else than just this modern humanism.
+In the century that has passed, Christian activity was indeed far too limited; and a Christianity that does not prove its worth in practice, degenerates into dry scholasticism and idle talk.
+It would be a mistake, however, to suppose that Christiarity can be confined within the limits of such practical manifestation.
+Our Saviour made whole the sick and fed the hungry, but the paramount thing in His ministry was, after all, that in strict allegiance to the Scriptures of the old Covenant, he openly proclaimed His own Divinity and Mediatorship, the expiation of sins through His blood, and His coming to judgment.
+No central dogma, in fact, has ever been confessed by the church of Christ which was not the intellectual definition of what Christ proclaimed about His own mission to the world, and about the world to which He was sent, He healed the sick body, but He even more truly bound up our spiritual wounds.
+He rescued us from Paganism and Judaism and translated us into a wholly new world of convictions of which He Himself as the God-ordained Messiah constituted the centre.
+Besides, so far as our dispute with Rome is concerned, we should not lose sight of the fact that in Christian works and devotion Rome still outstrips us.
+Nay let us acknowledge without reserve that even the unbelieving world is beginning to rival us, and that in deeds of philanthropy, she tries more and more to overtake us.
+In missions, to be sure, unbelief does not follow in our footsteps; but pray how can we continue to prosecute missions, unless we have a well-defined Gospel to preach?
+Or is it possible to imagine anything more monstrous than so-called liberal missionaries preaching only humanity and colourless piety, and met by the pagan sages with the answer that they themselves in their cultured circles have never taught or believed anything else than just this modern humanism?